 When I first got a Wacom tablet, an Intuos 2 9x12 model, it tools me a few days to be able to draw anything on it I would dare show anyone.
 I had to relearn.
 That was back in 2002 or so.
 Even many years later, while living in Korea.
 Me and my friends pulled out large reams of paper just to sit around and draw for fun.
 I was shocked at how much faster I was on paper and how much better my drawings looked.
 To this day I still cannot reach the same level digitally as I can on paper.
 Does this mean I should draw on paper and scan the drawings in?
 I would have to say no.

-If your goal is to make your own animation, you have to take into consideration many factors.
+If your goal is to learn how to draw anime, you have to take into consideration many factors.
 In the studio where I now work, the 2D team did, in fact, still draw on paper, using a light box, and these drawings were scanned in, and probably cleaned, before going to inking and color on the computer.
 A one-artist-show can't really afford to do that, especially if speed is a consideration, and it should be.

-Compared to Hollywood, what you really need to make an animated project work is very little!
+Compared to Hollywood, what you really need to make your own anime project work is very little!
 The important thing, of course, is that you need to survive, while you make your project.
 You need to keep the lights on and keep food in your belly.
 If you have a family, you should probably keep them fed as well.
-When I did that first film, I was still working in EA Games in Las Vegas, working only nights and weekends on my own projects.
+When I did that first film, I was still working in EA Games in Las Vegas, working only nights and weekends to make my own anime.
 You can certainly do that for a short film, but attempting it on a feature project could lead to many bad consequences unless you are of extremely strong constitution.

 Now, it seems, some brilliant people have found a way that may enable you to devote everything to your project and raise the funds necessary to do so.
 That way is called crowd funding, meaning that rather than seeking out a single venture capitalist to put money into your dreams, you seek out a large number of people, the very people who would be most interested in seeing your project come to life, and seek out small contributions from them.
 I am doing so with Paragon, using the site Indie GoGo.
 Other sites, such as Kickstarter offer similar serviced.
 This is something I recommend seriously considering as you move towards your next project.